Class Name

-A single-valued attribute that represents the
+A single-valued attribute that represents the user-friendly identifier

 of an object on a target resource.
 For instance, the name of an

-will most often be its loginName.
+Account will most often be its loginName.
 The value of

-need not be unique within
+Name need not be unique within ObjectClass.
+In

-LDAP, for example, the
+LDAP, for example, the Name could be the

 intended to be a unique identifier (and, if possible, immutable):